cmbrandt/cxx-fundamentals/2_class_design_special.md

 };
 ```

-By performing a shallow copy on the resource, then multiple `Widget` instances will hold the same pointer.
+By performing a shallow copy on the resource, multiple `Widget` instances will hold the same pointer.
 The implication of this is that the destructor for each instance will call delete on the same pointer, leading to undefined behavior.

 ## Manual Implementation

 To improve upon this implementation, both the copy constructor and the copy assignment operator perform a deep copy of the resource.
-This eliminates the potential for undefined behavior from the compiler generated operations.
+This eliminates the potential shared resource, and the undefined behavior associated with it.

-We explicitly copy the Resource.
-To ensure we do not leak our Resource, we need to explicitly delete the Resource in our copy assignment operation.
-However, by doing this, we are no longer safe against self-assignment.
+In the copy assignment operator, before creating the deep copy to assign to the member pointer, the existing resource must be deleted before the assignment to ensure the existing resource is not leaked.
+This poses a problem in the case of self-assignment, where the object is copy assigned to itself.
+If the copy assignment operator attempts to copy the deleted resource, undefined behavior occurs and the program becomes invalid.

 ```
 // Ex 2: Manual implementation